citymayor/blog/content/posts/Anatomy-of-an-Ethereum-dApp.md

 We made this listener as solid as possible and capable of handling any kind of unexptected scenarios.
 It also has a "_backfill mode_" in case where we would need to reprocess some data for any reasons.
 We use the Ethereum blockchain as a **single source of truth**.

-The listener have to read the events from an Ethereum node.
-We decided to run our own node with [geth](https://github.com/ethereum/go-ethereum/wiki/geth).
-The node needs to be synced with the main network and get any new transactions from the Ethereum network as fast as possible.
-You'll need to understand that if our node is too behind the last block, the dApp will be late to show the last events to our users.
-This part was a bit challenging for us, but we will make an other post to explain how we handled it.

-It also has to have the ability to recover in case of crash.
+The listener also has the ability to recover in case of crash.
 We did that with having a checkpoint at every new event received.
-This checkpoint is kept in a file.
+This checkpoint is kept in a text file.

+The listener has to read the events from an Ethereum node.
+At first, we ran our own Ethereum node, with <a href="https://github.com/ethereum/go-ethereum/">geth</a>.
+However, maintaining an Ethereum node wasn't the easiest thing to do.
+It took us lot of maintenance, often crashed, needed lot of SSD disk space.
+It became really costly to maintain it.
+We decided to switch to <a href="https://nodablock.com">Nodablock</a> to access to the Ethereum network.
+They will provide an API and access to the events.
+It is perfect for the listener.

 ![realtime ethereum replication](/img/architecture/listener.png)